magento/devdocs/src/marketplace/sellers/mftf-vendor.md

 -  Ensure that your tests generate, execute and pass in the specified environment configuration
 -  Tests must be in the `Test/Mftf` directory within the extension
--  MFTF tests within this directory must follow the standard directory structure, separating ActionGroups, Tests, Pages, Sections, etc into their own directories
+-  MFTF tests within this directory must follow the standard directory structure, separating ActionGroups, Tests, Pages, Sections, and so on, into their own directories
 -  Ensure that tests names do not clash with existing Magento tests
 -  If you are extending from, or merging into, an existing Magento test (or relying upon its entities), it must be required as a Composer prerequisite
 -  The MFTF tests will be part of the final package that is made available to your customers.
 Do not include any sensitive or confidential data in test comments or code
 -  If necessary, include a README, or other instructions, within the `Test` directory, to explain any setup steps or caveats for running your MFTF tests
--  Ensure that any necessary credentials or user authorization (e.g. to communicate via API key to your backend) is explained and supported via credential management in tests
+-  Ensure that any necessary credentials or user authorization (for example, to communicate via API key to your backend) is explained and supported via credential management in tests
 -  Always follow the [MFTF Best Practices][5] and use the [MFTF Tips & Tricks][6].

 <!-- Link Definitions -->